COVESA/dlt-daemon/doc/dlt_design_specification.md

 #### User Message: Register Application

-This message is send by the DLT user library once per application to register the application to the DLT daemon.
+This message is sent by the DLT user library once per application to register the application to the DLT daemon.
 It contains the following information:

 - The application id of the application to be registered
 - The process id of the process using the DLT user library.
 This information is required, if the DLT daemon wants to send something to the DLT user library.
 - The length of the following description.
 - The application description.

 #### User Message: Unregister Application

-This message is send by the DLT user library once per application to unregister the application from the DLT daemon.
+This message is sent by the DLT user library once per application to unregister the application from the DLT daemon.
 It contains the following information:

 - The application id of the application to be unregistered